lhartung/ParadropTutorialSlides/slides/tutorial.md

 ]

 .right-column[
-- Builds off the cloud computing paradigm
 - Move computation closer to users
 - Reduce the effect of network latency
+- Builds off the cloud computing paradigm

 ![Default-aligned image](figures/edge-computing.svg)
 ]

+???

+- Suman's talk will probably cover motivation for edge computing.
+- Key point is that we use same techniques and technologies as cloud computing.

 ---